Last Updated on July 7, 2022

 2. Offsite SEO

-The activities that are performed outside a website to increase its visibility are termed as Offsite SEO.
+The activities that are performed outside a website to increase its visibility are termed Offsite SEO.
 The most common offsite activities include:

 Creating amazing content and then sharing it on different platforms to build recognition for your website.